 Desperados, Imbiah Lookout Sentosa; www.sentosa.com.sg

 Top of the”when I grow up” list for many kids is the role of a pilot.
 Well now the sky is the limit and they can try out for themselves life as a pilot as part of the Flying Start program.
 Offering an exclusive learning program especially designed for children and students of all ages, the aim is put children in the Captain’s seat of a Boeing 737.
-All sessions are fully interactive and allow children to have fun in a learning environment.
+All sessions are fully interactive and allow children to have fun in a learning environment as part of the Junior Jet Club experience.

 Flight Experience Flight Simulator, Singapore Flyer 30 Raffles Ave #02-06 Singapore 039803; www.flightexperience.com.sg